Kydinhvan/Obsidian_note/Comp Eng/Processes and Threads Synchronization.md

 # Activity 4
 ### Question 1

-1. For semaphore to work, acquire() and release() must be atomic i.e., they are **critical sections.**
+For semaphore to work, acquire() and release() must be atomic i.e., they are **critical sections.**
 Wait a minute: we define semaphores to solve the CS problem, but their implementation now requires a solution to the CS problem!
 How do we escape from the **circular logic?**
 **One way to guarantee the atomicity of acquire/release without semaphore is use solutions with BUSY WAIT.**
 What **software** and **hardware** solutions are available?
+#### Ans
 - Manually perform hardware interrupts
 	    **not a recommended practice**; it’s inefficient and unreliable in multiprocessor systems.
 - Software Peterson's Algorithm
 	    **Peterson’s Algorithm** is a **software-only busy-wait** solution that works for 2 processes in a uniprocessor system.
 It ensures **mutual exclusion**, but has limitations (doesn’t scale well).
 - Kernel Scheduler System Call is **not busy wait**—it's a context switch–based solution that **avoids** busy waiting, not enforces it.
-    - hardware getAndSet instruction
+- Hardware getAndSet instruction
 	    **getAndSet** (or `test_and_set`, `compare_and_swap`) is a **hardware-supported atomic instruction**.
 It **guarantees atomicity** and is commonly used to implement **spinlocks**, mutexes, and semaphore internals.

+### Question 2
-2. We can busy wait to solve the CS problem for semaphore acquire/release, but we use semaphore for other kinds of CS problems.
+We can busy wait to solve the CS problem for semaphore acquire/release, but we use semaphore for other kinds of CS problems.
 What’s special about semaphore acquire/release as compared to busy wait?
+#### Ans
 - Busy waiting can only be done for instructions that do not take up too much CPU cycles True but missing explanation about code length
 - The instructions for acquire/release are short, so a busy waiting solution for them is acceptable